squarerootof9/WindowsSetup/README.md

+Here is the updated `README.md` with the correct menu and options:

+---

 # WindowsSetup

 # Windows Setup Scripts

 ## Overview

-The `setup_script.ps1` is a PowerShell script designed to automate the installation and removal of Java, as well as download and install a list of predefined programs on a Windows system.
-The script provides a menu-driven interface that allows users to:
+The `setup_script.ps1` is a PowerShell script designed to automate the installation and removal of software, configure system settings, and manage Windows features.
+It provides a menu-driven interface that allows users to:

 - Add or remove Java.
-- Download and install all programs from a configured list.
+- Download and install predefined programs.
-- Select and install individual programs from that list.
+- Apply registry settings.
+- Enable or disable Windows features.
+- Disable OneDrive.
+- Manage the OpenSSH server daemon.
 - Exit the script.

 By automating these tasks, the script streamlines the setup process on a new or existing Windows machine, saving time and reducing manual effort.